 - Allowing the cookie dough to chill in the refrigerator or freezer will help to keep it from being too sticky.
 Your dough will be easier to manage when they are chilled and firm from the refrigerator.

 - Still too sticky?
-Spread some oil in your hands in rolling and shaping the dough.
+Spread some oil in your hands while rolling and shaping the dough.
 Or you can simply use an ice cream scoop to avoid sticky hands.

 - Do not overbake the dough.
 Every oven is different.
 Check it at the 10-12 minute mark.
 The ube cookies should still be soft but set and not runny.
 Don’t leave them in the oven!
 They continue to bake while they are hot.
 Let them cool for a minute or two, then top them with chocolate kisses on top.